sweetzinc/devcon-compose/readme.md

 Note: a local (Windows11) folder is mounted to the devcontainer via `docker-compose.yml: "volumes" `

 ### Opening Folder
+* For this opening, we need to explicitly set the folder mount through `docker-compose.yml`
 1. VSCode Command: Dev Containers: Open Folder in Container...
 2. VSCode Terminal: `python torch_gpu_test.py`